iO-Academy/2022-jul-ice-os/README.md

 # Table of contents
-* General Information of Ice Os
+* General Information of Ice OS
   * General Information of About App
   * General Information of SurfWave Fury
   * General Information of Music App